Grindlay family: Footnotes

 An increasingly rare surname, Grindlay likely has its roots in the clearance of ancient English forest and the creation of the leāh or leā (see Leah and Lea), an area of open space within a woodland for settlement, particularly in the former Forest of Arden of Warwickshire and Staffordshire (see History of Warwickshire).
 These areas were often enclosed or walled off and controlled by a single family group, such as the ancestors of the Grindlay family, who in expanding their medieval holdings, simultaneously further established both their surname and the names of the places they controlled, as the creators and inhabitants of various grēne/grynde leāh/leā.

-This would make the family one of a limited number able to trace their patrilineal ancestry back to the Anglo-Saxon period, namely the 9th century, with the others being those of Arden, Berkeley, Swinton and Wentworth.
+This would make the family one of a limited number in Britain able to trace their patrilineal ancestry back to the Anglo-Saxon period, namely the 9th century, with the others being those of Arden, Berkeley, Swinton, Wentworth and Neville, although their claim and most of the others are disputed.
 Notably the Arden and Swinton families are also of Warwickshire and Berwickshire.

 Earlier spellings of these closely located villages and hamlets resemble those of the family surname.
 Grindley was formerly spelt both Grenlee and Grenley, Grindley Brook and Tushingham cum Grindley were formerly spelt Grenlegh, Grenelee, and Grynleye, and Little Gringley was formerly spelt both Greneleye and Grenlay.

 The Domesday Book records two ancestors of the family, Stannechetel (Stenkil) of Witton and Godric of Shuttington, holding lands centred around 'Coleshelle' (Coleshill), later the Hemingford Hundred, both prior to the conquest of 1066 and afterwards following the Great Survey of 1086.
 Nearby Aski or Aschi of Edgbaston is a possible relation owing to proximity, but by 1086 his lands had been granted to a Drogo of Whitley, most likely a Norman, by William FitzAnsculf.
 The fiefs in this area of the Midlands, particularly those under the overlordships of Robert de Beaumont and Thorkil of Warwick (see Arden family), are known to have included a high proportion of English survivors, many of whom maintained control of their lands after the invasion.
 The 1198 to 1292 Liber Feodorum (or Book of Fees), records a later ancestor, Robertum de Grend' or Grendley (c.1235), paying the treasury collectors scutage for his "old feffment" held on behalf of Roger de Somery, the feudal baron of Dudley, and descendent of Ansculf de Picquigny.

 The recorded full name of Galfridi de Greneleye, was Galfridi, Galfridus or Geoffery de Warilowe de Greneleye.

 Thomas Grenley, Grenely or Greneley was a fellow of Oriel College, Oxford in the early 15th century.
 He became a University Proctor in 1424, and eventually acted as Vice Chancellor in 1436 and 1437 (see List of vice-chancellors of the University of Oxford).